 Originally we thought that Samsung wouldn’t mess too much with a winning design for the Galaxy S8.
 We expected the S8 to sport a very similar look to last year’s Galaxy S7, complete with those sexy metal curves and a slender finish.

-However, Samsung is now out to prove that it's still a mobile heavyweight after the Note 7 disaster.
+However, Samsung is now out to prove that it’s still a mobile heavyweight after the Note 7 disaster.
 Which means that the Galaxy S8 really does stand out from the crowd with its seriously impressive near bezel-less design work.

 The standard Galaxy S8 model comes packing Samsung’s funky Edge Screen design, so you’ll get the curved display and all of the usual Edge features usually reserved for the larger model.
 Even better, the S8’s screen now takes up pretty much the whole of the phone’s front panel, with a built-in home button to free up more space.

 The little-and-large pairing seems to be the norm these days.
-You've got the iPhone 7 and 7 Plus, the Huawei P10 and P10 Plus and so on.
+You’ve got the iPhone 7 and 7 Plus, the Huawei P10 and P10 Plus and so on.
 While smartphone use is obviously evolving over time and seriously pushing up the average screen size, we still like to have a smaller, more hand-friendly alternative.
-But when the 'small' handset is 5.8-inches, you'd better hope there's some decent one-handed modes available.
+But when the ‘small’ handset is 5.8-inches, you’d better hope there’s some decent one-handed modes available.
 Thankfully that’s the case, with the option to shrink the Galaxy S8’s desktops on demand.

 Samsung Galaxy S8 vs Galaxy S7: Screen and media

 Samsung’s Galaxy S7 sports a gorgeous 5.1-inch Quad HD screen that’s beautifully crisp and pumps out punchy colours.
-We're expecting the Galaxy S8 to sport a Quad HD resolution Super AMOLED display too, despite rumours of a 4K panel being introduced by Samsung.
-But it looks like the standard S8 will boost the size significantly to 5.8-inches.
+This has been updated on the Galaxy S8 with a new widescreen display that’s much bigger, at 5.8-inches.